Boat Trailer Tire Tips & Getting there safely

 2. Strip Your Trailer for Long Term Storage

 If you store your boat for the winter, a good way to avoid flat spots is to take the wheels off of your trailer and store on blocks.
-This also gives you a chance to address any issues that have surfaced throughout the year with the tires conveniently.
+This also gives you a chance to conveniently address any issues that have surfaced throughout the year with the tires.
 Needless to mention, it is also one of the best theft deterrents – a good idea for large or unattended storage facilities.

 3. “Kick The Tires” Before Driving Off

 Ok, you don’t really have to kick them… but taking a walk around the trailer before you leave home and the boat ramp is always a good idea.
 You ever know what you might have picked up (or lost).
 Look in your side mirrors every once in a while to ensure everything is still rolling smoothly, too.

 Not all boat trailers come equipped with a spare tire.
 After market mounts are available, however, and we highly recommend them! at least carry a spare for the trailer in your vehicle or boat.
 Getting stranded by the side of the road with a flat tire can ruin any good fishing day.

 Insurance policies and roadside service programs are abundant.
 Be sure you have your policy and/ or account numbers with you along with the phone numbers to call in case of an emergency.
 Write down your trailer tire size also.